 For a new streaming service to compete in today’s industry, it should take its price into consideration before the initial launch.
 Well, Disney did its homework before stepping up to the giants like Netflix and Hulu.

-Upon release, Disney+ will cost around $7/month and $70/year in the United States.
-If we were to compare it with Netflix, for example, that’s a lot cheaper from Netflix’s $13 monthly fee.
-I know that there’s a cheaper option, but that plan is the most common in the States as it lets you stream on two devices in High Definition.
+Disney+ costs around $7.99/month and $79.99/year in the United States.
+If we were to compare it with Netflix, for example, that’s a lot cheaper than Netflix’s $15.49 monthly fee.
+We know that there’s a cheaper option, but that plan is the most common in the States as it lets you stream on two devices in High Definition.

-A basic subscription with Disney+ allows you to stream four screens simultaneously in 4K quality if you want, which is a feature Netflix has for $16 as a premium tier.
+A basic subscription with Disney+ allows you to stream four screens simultaneously in 4K quality if you want, which is a feature Netflix has for $19.99 as a premium tier.
 But don’t get your hopes up just yet.
-Disney stated that the $7 fee is an initial price (quite vague, huh?).
-That makes us think that the company will start pushing its costs even higher in the future.

 A couple of years ago, Netflix was the go-to place to watch Disney’s blockbuster movies with a subscription.
 However, that was until Disney decided to back down on the deal and start competing in the streaming business on its own.

-So, expect all Disney content to be removed from Netflix by the end of 2019.
-The service has laid out a vast catalog of all the shows, movies, and documentaries that are coming on November 12th.
-There are thousands of titles, but I’m going to give you a quick look at the top new, old, and original ones below:
+Now, all Disney content is removed from Netflix.
+The service has laid out a vast catalog of all the shows, movies, and documentaries.
+There are thousands of titles, but we’re going to give you a quick look at the top new, old, and original ones below:

 The good news continues.
 If you don’t know this yet, Disney+ lets you download content for offline viewing.
 Just pick a title, click on the download button, and stream anywhere, anytime.

-But there’s one problem that adult fans will face.
-What will happen to The Defenders?
-If Disney has the rights to Fox now, what does that mean the likes of Deadpool and Logan?
+There were some important questions upon Disney’s release: What will happen to The Defenders?
+If Disney has the rights to Fox now, what does that mean for the likes of Deadpool and Logan?
 They’re are not allowed on the service?
-You see, Disney+ won’t feature any Rated-R or TV-MA content on its service.
-It will only focus on family-oriented material.
+You see, Disney+ didn’t feature any Rated-R or TV-MA content on its service.
+It only focused on family-oriented material.

 If you think that Disney+ is going to stick to everything Disney-exclusive, think again.
-Disney has declared war on other streaming services come November 2019.
+Disney has declared war on other streaming services.
 So, how can it par with the likes of Netflix and Hulu?
 That’s simple.
 These channels don’t solely rely on original shows and movies, which helps them expand their content library even more.

-Apparently, Disney+ is going to do the same.
+Apparently, Disney+ did the same.
 According to Bob Iger: